-By applying for a project through the RFF program, the applicant is committing to locally managing that project.
+By applying for a project through the RFF program, the applicant is committing to sponsoring that project.
 The sponsor will be responsible for all federal and state reporting requirements associated with the funding source applied to their project.
-DCHC MPO will also require reporting from successful applicants to keep the MPO Board up-to-date on the progress of the project until it is complete.
+DCHC MPO will also require reportingfrom successful applicants to keep the MPO Board up-to-date on the progress of all funded projects until the project is complete.
 An interlocal agreement between NCDOT and the project sponsor will outline a reimbursement schedule as local sponsors will be required to front all project costs, invoice NCDOT, and get reimbursed for the federal percentage dedicated to the project.